Virtual Classroom Discipline

 We can all flow much better together when we know what is expected of each other and when.
 Although we do not have strict rules to "sit down", "take notes", "no talking", we definitely brace the students for accepting that there is a time and a place for all of the activities they wish to engage in.

-Children in physical class
+Key Babel poster of Children in physical classes.

 Set aside practice sessions for multimedia/technological functions.